12-year-old Detroit boy describes to court what he saw the night his mother, her boyfriend were shot

-DETROIT - A young boy took the witness stand Friday to describe what he said happened the night he saw his mother being shot in the head.
+DETROIT - A young boy took the witness stand Friday to describe what he said happened the night he saw his mother get shot in the head.

 Four people, including two children, were injured July 9 at a home on MacKenzie Street near Joy and Livernois roads.
 When police arrived, they found the boy's mother shot in the head and her boyfriend shot multiple times.
 His 3-year-old sister and 8-year-old brother suffered stab wounds and bruises.